hctel/angleiron/readme.md

 ## Introduction

-**Angleiron** is a modular software solution composed of multiple independent yet complementary projects.
-It is designed to manage interactions between a client application, a server, database management tools, and merchant-related processes.
+**Angleiron** is our project name for ECAM Brussels Engineering School's software engineering project.

-The main goal of this solution is to maintain a clean, scalable, and maintainable architecture.
+The goal of the project was to create a complete solution for a woodworking workshop; two interfaces (one for the clients, another for the staff) and a central database.
+Our choice was to add an additionnal layer in the structure, a backend server.
+It's role will be explained further down.

 ---